Guitar Songs: Music and lyrics

-Guitar Songs consists of "TV" and "The 30th", two sentimental ballads with minimal production that combines Eilish's soft vocals with an acoustic guitar, along with bass, piano, and drums.
+Guitar Songs consists of "TV" and "The 30th", two sentimental ballads with minimal production that combines Eilish's soft vocals with an acoustic guitar.
 Music journalists wrote that the simple composition puts emphasis on the lyrics and the vocal performance, making these the driving qualities of the EP.
 (Note: Such journalists include ones from Billboard, Uproxx, The Guardian, and Nylon) The production is reminiscent of her and Finneas's oldest works, created when they wanted to make music at their parents' house with nothing but a guitar.
 Eilish explained their approach: "That's our roots...
 I wanted to go back and do it how we used to."
 Meanwhile, Billboard critic Jason Lipshutz described the EP with regards to its sound as follows: it could "either be a gesture toward a new sonic and lyrical direction, or a stopgap between best-selling full-lengths".

 "TV" and "The 30th" were co-written by Finneas, who produced both tracks.
-Laura Snapes for The Guardian, describing the Guitar Songs writing style as realist, notes that the EP marks a departure from the lyrical themes of Eilish's breakout studio album; (Note: Eilish's breakout album; When We All Fall Asleep, Where Do We Go?
-(2019); features dark themes, both literal and metaphorical.
+Laura Snapes for The Guardian, describing the Guitar Songs writing style as realist, notes that the EP marks a departure from the lyrical themes of When We All Fall Asleep, Where Do We Go?; (Note: When We All Fall Asleep, Where Do We Go? features dark themes, both literal and metaphorical.
 Themes include night terrors, mental health, suicide, and climate change.) whereas the album focused more on horror imagery, the EP's stories are more grounded in real-life experiences.
 In her words, "TV" and "The 30th" showcase Eilish as she observes the destruction of several things in her life that she values dearly.
 Its lyrics are heavily personal, inspired primarily by events that happened to Eilish when she made the two songs.